Utah home warranty options

 How much do home warranties cost in Utah?

 In Utah, the average cost of a home warranty plan largely depends on how much coverage you’re looking for.
 For more money, you can acquire more extensive coverage, including any add-ons that a basic plan might not include.

 With Cinch Home Services, plan pricing starts as low as $34.99 a month, with costs increasing if you want to cover home system components, such as a water heater, air conditioning or a combination of major appliances and home systems.

-To find how much the coverage you need will cost (and how affordable it is), simply request a fast, free quote.
+To find how much the coverage you need will cost (and how affordable it is), simply request a fast, instant quote.
 The low monthly costs contrast sharply to the hundreds or thousands of dollars you might have to spend to repair or replace major home appliances and systems on your own.